Page (4 of 5) Quotes: 1 2 3 4 5

 Citations follow this format: (Act.Scene.Line).
 Line numbers correspond to the 2008 Norton edition of the play.

 And, if we meet, we shall not scape a brawl;

 For now, these hot days, is the mad blood stirring.

 Benvolio, who always seems to play the role of peacekeeper in the play, wisely notes that a "brawl" will be inevitable if they meet up with the Capulets.
 According to Benvolio, violence is always inflamed by the summer's heat.

-We interrupt this program for a brain snack: According to a 2006 Washington Post article, rates of violence increase during periods of hot weather source.
-Looks like Shakespeare was onto something.
+We interrupt this program for a brain snack: rates of violence increase during periods of hot weather source (source).
+Thank goodness for air-conditioning.

 | Quote #11

 Romeo, the love I bear thee can afford

 No better term than this,--thou art a villain.